Alter Ego Doctrine

-Both a corporation and a limited liability company (LLC) are separate entities from their owners.
-In the eyes of the law, they are treated as distinct from their owners, able to enter into contracts, own assets, conduct business, sue and be sued, etc. Recent Supreme Court cases have even asserted that corporations have freedom of speech rights, just as a person does.
+Both a corporation and an LLC are separate entities from their owners.
+In the eyes of the law, they have corporate personhood, which grants them some of the same rights as a human being, such as being able to enter into contracts, own assets, conduct business, sue and be sued, etc. Recent Supreme Court cases have even asserted that corporations have freedom of speech rights, just as a human being does.

 When a lawsuit is brought against a corporation or LLC, the company’s owners are protected from personal liability.
 They are shielded, in legal terms, by the corporate veil, which stands between themselves and the entity they control.
 This protection is known as limited liability.
 It is what stops a business owner from losing their home and other personal assets in order to satisfy a lawsuit.

 For example, say you purchase shares of stock in Microsoft.
 Good for you.
 You are now a partial owner of the company.
 If Microsoft is sued and found guilty for wrongdoing, however, a judge cannot order that you, a shareholder, must pay for the legal damages.
 You are protected by limited liability.

 Clearly a corporation or LLC is not a living, breathing thing.
 Thus, the idea of it being wholly separate from its owners and operators is a fiction.
 As well, the concept of a corporate veil between owners and their entity is but a novel metaphor.

 Though it serves many functions, this corporate fiction may be disregarded in a court of law under certain circumstances.
 When this happens, the court acknowledges that there is no discernible difference between the entity and its owner.

 Acknowledging that there is no separation between an owner and their entity does not, however, make the owner automatically liable.
 In order to assign personal liability, courts look for evidence of other wrongdoing.

 In most cases, courts have invoked the following four reasons for piercing the corporate veil: